wifisensing/PicoScenes-Manual/source/installation.rst

     - `USRP Hardware Driver and USRP Manual: USRP2 and N2x0 Series <https://files.ettus.com/manual/page_usrp2.html>`_
     - `USRP Hardware Driver and USRP Manual: USRP X3x0 Series <https://files.ettus.com/manual/page_usrp_x3x0.html>`_

-Some advices base on our experience:
+Some suggestions based on our previous experience:
     - For X310, **don't use the PCI-E cable-based connection**.
 Besides the notably expensive cables, it has two main drawbacks.
 First, the PCI-E-based connection is inefficient in that each link can only connect one X310; therefore multi-X310 connection requires you to install multiple PCI-E extension boards, which is very expensive and is even impossible for a regular desktop PC with few spare PCI-E slots.
 Second, the UHD software doesn't support the hybrid combination of the PCI-E-based link and the GbE/10GbE-based link.
 This restriction further devalues the PCI-E-based link.
     - For both N210/X310, **we recommend Intel X710 Quad Port 10 Gb Ethernet Adapter**, a reasonable and cost-effective solution for multiple N210 and X310 connections.
 It occupies only one full-size PCI-E slot but provides four 10GbE ports, allowing you to drive up to 4 X310s or eight independent full-duplex channels.
     - For both the N210 and X310, please consider using the UBX-40/UBX-160 daughterboard first.
 UBX-40 and UBX-160, though expensive, are the only full-duplex daughterboards that support daughterboard-level phase synchronization.
 And only with this level of synchronization, can you realize the phased-array functionality.